 Metabo 4Ah 18V Battery Pack

 Metabo is a brand we’re familiar with but don’t see all that often.
 There’s a reason for that.
 Their distribution isn’t through the home improvement warehouse stores like Lowe’s or Home Depot.
 Instead, Metabo is sold primarily at the local supply store level, at lumber yards, and at local hardware stores.
-The company is known for putting out some seriously heavy-duty tools and sticking by them.
+The company is known for producing some seriously heavy-duty tools and standing behind them.
 Their angle grinders, for example, are notorious for setting industry standards that others try to meet or exceed.
-Cordless, however, is something that we didn’t think Metabo would be a market leader on, though they have a wide assortment of tools.
-Until now.
-Now, we have a Metabo 4Ah 18V battery pack on the market.
+Cordless, however, is something we didn’t think Metabo would be a market leader in, although they have a wide assortment of tools, until now.
+We now have a Metabo 4Ah 18V battery pack available on the market.

 Metabo 4Ah 18V Battery Pack

-The Metabo 4Ah 18V battery pack delivers 4 amp-hours of energy for running power tools.
-Currently, you can expect anywhere from 2.6Ah – 3.0Ah on an extended-run 18V Li-ion battery, even the newest models from Milwaukee, DeWalt, Bosch and Ridgid.
-Metabo is claiming it’s new batteries will deliver 4Ah.
+The Metabo 4Ah 18Vย batteryย pack delivers 4 amp-hours of energy for running power tools.
+Currently, you can expect anywhere from 2.6Ah to 3.0Ah on an extended-run 18V Li-ion battery, even the newest models from Milwaukee, DeWalt, Bosch, and Ridgid.
+Metabo is claiming its new batteries will deliver 4Ah.

 That would equate to a new level of run-time, approximately 33% more, in fact, than today’s market-leading 3.0Ah models.

-If this is legit, and Metabo’s new air-cooled batteries aren’t just figuring a new way to calculate Ah (or worse, perform trade-offs to hit the new metric) then we could have just entered the latest round of updates that will bring us to the next level of cordless tool performance – namely run-time.
-If there is anything that brings down the attractiveness of a cordless product, it’s limited run-time.
+If this is legit, and Metabo’s new air-cooled batteries aren’t just figuring out a new way to calculate Ah (or worse, perform trade-offs to hit the new metric), then we could have just entered the latest round of updates that will bring us to the next level of cordless tool performance – namely, run-time.
+If there is anything that detracts from the attractiveness of a cordless product, it’s limited run time.

 Final Thoughts